JonP-HN/Python-3/README.md

 # Welcome

-Welcome to my online GitHub repository.
-Below are some of my recent personal Data Science projects.
+Below are some of my recent Python 3 projects.
 Please reach out if you have any questions or comments, I look forward to hearing from you soon.

 ## Contact